(All fields required)

 Master of Science: Epidemiology, Boston University School of Public Health, 2005.

 Walsh KE, Cutrona SL, Foy S, Baker MA, Forrow S, Shoaibi A, Pawloski PA, Conroy M, Fine AM, Nigrovic LE, Selvam N, Selvan MS, Cooper WO, Andrade S. Validation of Anaphylaxis in the Food and Drug Administration’s Mini-Sentinel.
-Pharmacoepidemiology and Drug Safety.
-In press.
+Pharmacoepidemiol Drug Saf.
+2013 Nov;22(11):1205-13.

 Walsh KE, Mazor KM, Roblin D, Biggins C, Wagner JL, Houlahan K, Li J, Keuker C, Wasilewski-Masker K, Donovan J, Kanaan A, Weingart SN.
 A Multisite Parent-Centered Risk Assessment to Reduce Pediatric Oral Chemotherapy Errors.
 Journal of Oncology Practice.
 2013;9(1):e1-e7.